-If you suffer from dry, chapped lips, you naturally reach for a lip balm.
+If you suffer from dry, chapped lips, you naturally reach for a lip balm or Chapstick.
 You may have noticed that some lip balms will give your lips a burning sensation.
 Something that’s meant to treat your lips should make them feel better, right?
 So why does lip balm burn sometimes?

 In this article we will look at lip balms, their ingredients, why some lip balms burn, and what you should be using if you have dry, chapped lips.